danmbrown/city-of-whispers/Playbooks/Conduit.md

 ### Connector
 *(Improvement to Meet Someone New)*

-When you Meet Someone New, in lieu of answering a question you may instead offer to facilitate an introduction to someone important to them.
+When you **Meet Someone New**, in lieu of answering a question you may instead offer to facilitate an introduction to someone important to them.

 ### Smooth Talker
 *(Improvement to Negotiate)*

-When you Negotiate, they pick two Weak Responses.
+When you **Negotiate**, they pick two Weak Responses.

 ### Create a Diversion
-When you spread a rumor to create a distraction after you Reveal a Secret, roll +Network.
+When you spread a rumor to create a distraction after you **Reveal a Secret**, roll +Network.
 On a hit, you may avoid marking Heat.
-On a 10+, you may offer them two Reactions to pick from.
+On a 10+, you may limit the Reactions they can pick from: offer them two.

 ### Know Someone
 When you need someone in your current neighborhood with a particular skill, expertise, or knowledge, roll +Network.